Goldenfreddy0703/plugin.audio.ytmusic.exp/README.md

 ## TODO:

-- implement login like Youtube Addon
+- [ ] implement login like Youtube Addon (Could not be completed, needs Official Youtube Music API Key)
-- support adaptive streaming
+- [x] support adaptive streaming
-- add playlist operations
+- [ ] add playlist operations (Idk what Playlist Operations is, Foreverguest put this in for some reason)
-- add Android/Linux support
+- [x] add Android/Linux support
+- [ ] Make Youtube Music Thumbnails have better resolution
+- [ ] Adding Icons in the future

 ## Help needed with maintaining!!!